ics-software-engineering/meteor-example-form-react-semantic-ui/index.md

 ### Prerequisites

-To best understand this application, it is useful to first familiarize yourself with:
+To best understand this application, it is useful to familiarize yourself with:

 * [Meteor Application Template React](http://ics-software-engineering.github.io/meteor-application-template-react/).
 This sample application illustrates conventions for directory layout, naming conventions, routing, integration of Semantic UI, and coding standards.
 Meteor-example-form is based on this template, so we won't discuss any of these issues here.